-Today, you can find the Air Force 1 in a variety of colorways and materials, from Nike’s Flyknit technology, to Foamposite to Liquid Metal and much more.
-The newest iteration is the Utility, which features techwear-inspired details such as the Velcro strap where the laces would usually be, as well as a striking gray and neon green colorway.
+Today, you can find the Air Force 1 in a variety of colourways and materials, from Nike’s Flyknit technology to Foamposite to Liquid Metal and much more.
+The newest iteration is the Utility, which features techwear-inspired details such as the Velcro strap where the laces would usually be, as well as a striking grey and neon green colourway.

-Despite it being around since the 80’s, the Nike AF1 is still a versatile and attractive sneaker that can be styled in a variety of ways.
+Despite it being around since the ’80s, the Nike AF1 is still a versatile and attractive sneaker that can be styled in a variety of ways.
+You can go for custom Air Forces for a more personal touch.
 It’s safe to say that there will still be some time before the AF1 goes out of trend, so it’s a reliable and affordable purchase if you’re looking to add some classic Nike flair to your wardrobe.

 Just like the Air Force 1, the first Jordan brand silhouette has managed to remain relevant and stylish to this day.
-While some colorways, like the Patent Leather and Fragment collaboration are either extremely rare or ridiculously expensive, there are still a variety of unique 1’s that you can get your hands on quite easily.
+While some colourways, like the Patent Leather and Fragment collaboration, are either extremely rare or ridiculously expensive, there is still a variety of unique 1’s that you can get your hands on quite easily.

 The Vapormax is a fairly new player to the game, but will easily go down in history as one of the biggest advancements in sneaker design.
 The rather oddly shaped outsole was initially met with some criticism, but as the fashion-minded community found some interesting ways to style the shoe, we’ve grown to love the Vapormax.